udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template/README.md

     5. Next
 5. Fill in Stack name
 6. Name the VPC “Primary”
-7. Update the CIDR blocks
+7. Update the CIDR block of the VPC, and the CIDR blocks of the subnets.
 8. Click Next
 9. Click Next again
 10. Click Create stack